-The lesson is that, for a general demand, the dynamics of price relate to the reference price level and adjustment and also to the price sensitivity of consumers, though, the total effect is ambiguous.
+The lesson is that, for a general demand, the dynamics of price relate to the reference price level and adjustment and also to the price sensitivity of consumers, though, the total effect is ambiguous: No simple penetration or skimming pricing policy appears.
 To obtain more conclusive results, we consider more specific cases, trading off generality for strength of the results.